 • Even preschoolers may be held back by their attitudes.
 A study that presented puzzle tasks to 4- and 5-year olds found that differences in the way that children approach problems.
 Some kids preferred easy puzzles, others more difficult puzzles.
 Those kids that preferred the difficult puzzles were focused on honing their skills—even if they encountered failure.
 Those kids that preferred the easy puzzles were more likely to feel helpless when they failed (Smiley and Dweck 1994).

-Change your mindset, change your brain
+Change your mindset, improve performance

 People who believe in the malleability of intelligence have a learning advantage.
 And this makes sense if our beliefs influence how we respond to challenges.